mfong4151/Suber-Eats/README.md

 ## Radial Search - Find Restaurants Near You

-Users can query all the restaurants within a 1.5 - 2 mile proximity by using the location modal at the top of the navbar.
+Users can query all the restaurants within a 1.5-le radius by using the location modal at the top of the navbar.
 Users location will be updated in the backend, and so will restaurants data.

-I accomplished this by using a custom SQL query to gather all of the restaurants within a 1.5 mile radius (expressed in longitude latitude).
+The first step was to create a custom Rails ORM query to gather all of the restaurants within a 1.5-mile radius (expressed in latitude).
+This query uses the Pythagorean theorem, isolating for C, to get restaurants that have latitude and longitude coordinates within the 1.5-mile range.

 ```ruby
 class Restaurant < ApplicationRecord